CoolHandDev/go-mssql-runner/README.md

 ```
 $ go-mssql-runner start -c ~/SomeOtherProjectFolder/mssqlrun.conf.json
 ```
-# Tips and Tricks
+# Tips

+* Log all the time.
+* Use the command history of your favorite shell to rerun the command.
+Typically accessed by up or down arrow key.
-* Get detailed account of what ran and how they ran using the different log level in the -l flag of start command
+* Get detailed account of what ran and how they ran using the different log level in the -l flag of start command.
 * Save the screen output to a text file by specifiing the --logfile flag of the start command.
-* Use the JSON option on the --logformat flag to outout the log in JSON format and make it easy to parse
+* Use the JSON option on the --logformat flag to outout the log in JSON format and make it easy to parse.
 * Although scripts are run sequentially, concurrent operation can be accomplished via scripting or cli techniques.
 Separate operations that can be run concurrently into their own projectsFor example in Bash, commands can be run in parallel using '&':

 ```
 $ command1 & command2